gatsbyjs/gatsby/docs/docs/schema-customization.md

             //   type: "AuthorJson",
             // })
             // But since we are using the author email as foreign key,
-            // we can use `runQuery`, or simply get all author nodes
+            // we can use `runQuery`, or get all author nodes
             // with `getAllNodes` and manually find the linked author
             // node:
             return context.nodeModel